 Slack is the communication hub for many companies.
 With custom bots, you can send notifications, query data, and trigger workflows directly from Slack.
 The best part: you don't need programming skills.
 In this guide, we show you how to create a working Slack bot in 30 minutes.
+If you use Microsoft Teams instead, check out our Teams bot setup guide.
+For Telegram, see our Telegram bot tutorial.

 Why Create a Slack Bot?